envdes/obswx/docs/map.rst

 HadISD station
 --------------

 Original data is from https://www.metoffice.gov.uk/hadobs/hadisd/v341_202403p/station_download.html.
-The data (also meta data for HadISD) used in this map is from `hadisd_meta.csv <https://github.com/envdes/obswx/blob/main/metadata/hadisd_meta.csv>`_ (last access: 2024-04-30).
+The data (also metadata for HadISD) used in this map is from `hadisd_meta.csv <https://github.com/envdes/obswx/blob/main/metadata/hadisd_meta.csv>`_ (last access: 2024-04-30).

 .. only:: html